Why Insurance Won’t Cover Some Roof Claims

 Some individuals opt for the ACV roof coverage as a way to lessen their overall insurance premium.
 Agents do not recommend opting for this coverage restriction unless you have enough money on hand to replace the roof in the event of a total loss…but if you have that kind of money laying around you should just pay for the coverage!

-Insurers also offer potentially HUGE discounts for homes that have hail resistant roofs installed on them, so be sure to ask your agent about that discount if you coughed up the money for an indestructible roof on your home.
+Insurers also offer potentially HUGE discounts for homes that have hail-resistant roofs installed on them, so be sure to ask your agent about that discount if you coughed up the money for an indestructible roof on your home.
 There are many different roofing material options.

 For the record, your home’s foundation falls into the same category (foundation insurance).
 It is normal for homes to settle and cracks in a basement or foundation or sinking of piers (if pier and beam) to appear over time, if not immediately after being built.